English Writing Practice: 16 Daily Ways to Improve Your Writing Skills

 Not a romantic love letter for couples, but a nice letter from human to human.
 Write a letter that will make someone happy.
 Then, leave the letter in a public space for someone to find.
-Here is a quick guide with more details about leaving love letters, and here is a short list of dos and don’ts.
+Here is a quick guide with more details about leaving love letters.
 There are many sample letters on the site, so you can use them for ideas.

 But what if no one speaks English where you live?
 Not to worry—there is another way you can participate in this wonderful project!
 Every month there is a featured love letter request.